 Dying people sleep most of the time.
-They might not acknowledge your presence or appear happy to see you.
+They might not acknowledge your presence or appear happy to see you while sitting vigil.
 They may not even be aware that you’re in the room.
 This is natural and does not indicate anything other than death is near.

 Sitting with a dying person and keeping love in your heart is all that’s needed.
 You are enough.
 Just you, loving someone while walking them home.

-Anticipatory grief happens before death occurs and can look differently for different people.
+Anticipatory grief happens before death occurs and can look different for everyone.
 Let loved ones grieve in a way that feels comfortable for them.
 Honor yourself and others with grace and acceptance.

 While sitting vigil with a dying person, you are companioning them as they pass away.
 It helps to remind yourself that this is their journey.
 Their experience.
 It isn’t easy, but you can provide so much comfort just by sitting silently with someone in need.